 When large, system-wide, changes were being proposed for Drupal 8 there was a minority of users who weren't keen on the changes.
 They said they liked the proven success of the architecture of Drupal 7 and saw no need to change.

 There was also the inclusion of the composer dependency manager.
 The inclusion of composer was essential for keeping track of the different third party packages in Drupal, as well as integrating new modules and themes into the system.
 Composer can be challenging to use.
 Improper use can create problems with circular dependencies.

 The fork of Backdrop happened just before the inclusion of composer.
 At the time, composer was being introduced to add the HTTP client Symfony component.

 The Backdrop community has different issues and priorities to the Drupal community.
-When the communities priorities change, the code has to follow.
+When the community priorities change, the code has to follow.

 For example, you probably won't see any new core modules being introduced to Drupal 7.
 At least, not at this point in its lifespan with support officially dropping for Drupal 7 in 2022.
-This is different to Backdrop, which has introduced the modules like Views and Redirect into the core system.
-Reason being, everyone is using them, so why not make them a core part of the system?
+This is different to Backdrop, which has introduced the modules like Views and Redirects into the core system.
+The reason being, everyone is using them, so why not make them a core part of the system?

 Drupal and Backdrop have configuration management as a feature.
 However, they’re implemented differently.
 Backdrop stores the configuration in JSON files without a required database cache.
 This is because it suits the principles of speed, performance and simplicity.